| Contents |

 5a02fede3007edf55d18e2f9ee3e57979535e8f2

-Luckily, there are a few ways to refer to commits with more human symbolic names.
+Luckily, there are a few ways to refer to commits with more-human symbolic names.

 HEAD is one of these references.
-It indicates which branch or commit you’re looking at right now in your project subdirectory.
+It indicates which branch or commit you’re looking at right now in your project subdirectory17.
 Remember how we said you could go look at previous commits?
 The way you do that is by moving HEAD to them.

 We haven’t talked about branches yet, but the HEAD normally refers to a branch.
 By default, it’s the main branch.
 But since we’re getting ahead of ourselves, I’m going to just keep saying that HEAD refers to a commit, even though it usually does it indirectly via a branch.